JulianOzelRose/TRC-SaveEdit/README.md

 # Tomb Raider: Chronicles - Savegame Editor
 This is a standalone savegame editor for Tomb Raider: Chronicles.
-It has been tested and works on both the multi-patched verison of the game, as well as the Steam version.
+It has been tested and works with the Steam version of the game, as well as the multi-patched version.
 To download the editor, simply navigate to the [Release](https://github.com/JulianOzelRose/TRC-SaveEdit/tree/master/x64/Release) folder on this repo, then download ```TRC-SaveEdit.exe```.
 You can run the .exe from anywhere on your computer.
 It is not necessary to launch the file with administrator privileges.
 To select a savegame to modify, click ```Browse```, then navigate to your game directory.
 Your game directory location depends on whether you installed by CD or through Steam.

 Steam install directory: ```Program Files\Steam\steamapps\common\Tomb Raider (V) Chronicles\```